 A study commissioned in 2001 by the American Council on Exercise found that bicycle crunches were the best abdominal exercise as measured by electromyography equipment.
 Do them rapid fire or slow and controlled to work muscle endurance and build strength.

-Lie on your back on an exercise mat.
+- Lie on your back on an exercise mat.
 Press your lower back into the mat and put your hands on your head behind your ears.

 - Exhale as you bring your right knee toward your left elbow, extending your left leg and twisting your torso to the right.

 Static hold plank is an isometric exercise that works your entire core.
 See how long you can hold it without your hips or lower back caving in.

-Assume a push-up position with your hands under your shoulders.
+- Assume a push-up position with your hands under your shoulders.
 Keep your body in one strong, straight line from head to heels.